 Chocolate contains two substances, theobromine and caffeine, that are absolutely safe for human beings, but in dogs, they speed up the heart rate and excessively stimulate the nervous system and are very toxic when ingested.
 How sick it will make a dog, depends on the amount of chocolate that he has consumed and his weight.

 Also, different types of chocolates contain different amounts of theobromine and caffeine.
 Cocoa powder is the most toxic if ingested, and contains the maximum amount of these toxic substances.
 Next is unsweetened baker’s chocolate, which also contains considerable amounts of these.
-These
+These two can be quite harmful if ingested by your pet.
+Semisweet chocolate and dark chocolate are the next two, slightly lower in toxicity, but toxic nevertheless.
+Milk chocolate and white chocolate are the least toxic if consumed by your dog.

 The size of your dog is an important consideration while assessing the toxicity from the chocolate that he may have ingested.
 A small amount of milk chocolate, for instance, will not harm a big-sized dog, like a Great Dane.
 If a Chihuahua on the other hand, ran through a medium sized bar of dark chocolate, it can cause him considerable harm.